csariyildiz/csariyildiz.github.io/_posts/linux/rhel/2024-07-06-processes-and-basic-monitoring.md

 ### free

+As we can learn from info free display physical and swap memory information parsing proc.

 ```
 free displays the total amount of free and used physical and swap memory in the system, as well as the buffers
 and caches used by the kernel.
 The information is gathered by parsing /proc/meminfo.
 ```

+Whatis command also provides a brief description.

 ```
 [acs@rhel-9-3 ~]$ whatis free